15 Reasons You Can’t Trust Esther Hicks

 Let’s start with “if you wanted it…”

-The first Abraham-Hicks follower getting well with this advice, send before and after pics.
+The first Abraham-Hicks follower getting fixed or reversing decline with this insight, send before and after pics.
 I’ll post them here.
-Promise.
+I promise.

 But I won’t hold my breath waiting.